 2. Natural Beauty:

 Ayodhya Hills is renowned for its breathtaking natural beauty and serene environment.
-The region is dotted with lush greenery, cascading waterfalls, and meandering streams, creating a picturesque setting that attracts nature lovers, photographers, and enthusiasts alike.
+The region is dotted with lush greenery, cascading waterfalls, and meandering streams, creating a picturesque setting that attracts nature lovers, photographers, and adventure enthusiasts alike.
 The hills offer panoramic views of the surrounding landscapes, making it an ideal destination for those seeking tranquility amidst nature.

 3. Biodiversity: